 622. Spanish Pronunciation and Dialect Variation.
-(3) Description of, and practice with, the sounds, rhythm, and intonation of Spanish and the differences from English, with special attention to social and regional diversity.
-Strongly recommended for improving pronunciation.
-This course meets a N.C. requirement for teacher certification.
+(3) Description of, and practice with, the sounds, rhythm, and intonation of Spanish and the differences from English, with special attention

 623. Advanced Grammar and Composition.
 (3) Advanced-level review of Spanish morphology and syntax applied to the refinement of writing techniques.